 ‘Goodbye?’
 Granny pats her younger sister awkwardly on her back, trying to get out of the forced embrace.

 ‘If I perish to the bite of a zombie, I just wanted you to know that-’

 Granny slowly pushes her away.
-‘Just go and cast the spells, and I’ll take care of the creatures.
+‘Ahem.
+Just go and spread the protection elixirs, and I’ll take care of the creatures.
 OK?’

 ‘Hmm… I thought it would be enough to kill them off… but to do that we have to find them!
-There must be another way than to summon Hecate… Hmmm… I’ll better make some healing potions, too.
+There must be another way than to summon Hekate… Hmmm… I’ll better make some healing potions, too.
 Just in case…’

-They’re still at the same point at nightfall, Granny didn’t find any mention of healing potions in case of a zombie bite, and after having breakfast she spent some time with Taïga, reading aloud from her schoolbooks in the hope that she can learn in her sleep.
-Missy has slept since she came back after breakfast, and Granny is starting to feel the exhaustion catching with on her too.
+They’re still at the same point at nightfall, Granny didn’t find any mention of healing potions in case of a zombie bite, and after having breakfast she spent some time with Taïga, reading aloud from her schoolbooks in the hope that she might learn in her sleep.
+Missy has slept since she came back after breakfast, and Granny is starting to feel the exhaustion catching up on her too.
 She brings her late lunch into the den and turns on the television.

 Granny is gesticulating with the remote, unaware of Missy’s thoughts.
 ‘What are they saying!?!’

-‘Err…’ Missy rubs sleep from her eyes, ‘There’s a curfew imposed by the mayor, and the habitants are advised against going out even during daytime.
-Apparently there’s been some kind of accident at the Fascinating Facts Observatory, and dangerous chemicals are spreading over the town.
+Missy zaps to the national news channel, where they are talking about exactly the same thing.
+‘Apparently there’s been some kind of accident at the Fascinating Facts Observatory, and dangerous chemicals are spreading over the town.
 Maybe we should board up the windows?
 What do you think?’

 ‘Err… I might have forgotten about it.
 I didn’t think it was important.’
 Missy shrugs.